Household Division

 The Household Division forms a part of the British Army's London District and is made up of five regiments of foot guards and two Household Cavalry regiments.
 The division is responsible for performing public duties and state ceremonies in London and Windsor.
 Such functions include the State Opening of Parliament, Trooping the Colour, and mounting the King's Guard.

 Composition

-Troopers of the Life Guards ride past a Foot Guard presenting arms.

 In the United Kingdom, the Household Division consists of seven regiments, giving rise to the division's motto of Septem juncta in uno (Latin for 'seven joined in one').
 The Household Division is made up of the Household Cavalry, which includes the Life Guards and the Blues and Royals, as well as five regiments of foot guards – the Grenadier Guards, Coldstream Guards, Scots Guards, Irish Guards and Welsh Guards.

 The Household Division also includes the following incremental companies: Nijmegen Company – Grenadier Guards, No 7 Company – Coldstream Guards, F Company – Scots Guards, Numbers 9 and 12 Company – Irish Guards.
 The Household Division is commanded by the Major-General commanding the Household Division who is also General Officer Commanding London District.